olafgleba/linda-public/README.md

 * `$ gulp build --production`

 The Processwire CMS is not part of the environment.
-Install a fresh copy within the **app/** folder.
-When the installation is done replace site folder files (`app/site/`) with their counterparts you find in the **processwire-transfer** folder.
-At least enter your DB credentials in the `config.php` file.
+Place a fresh installation copy within the `app/`` folder, unzip a site profile file (within folder `processwire-profiles/...`) and put the extracted profile folder into the `app/` folder.
+Start the installation within a browser and choose the added side profile.
+Go ahead with the installation process.